python/cpython/Doc/library/concurrent.futures.rst

    Similarly you can pass a script to :meth:`~Executor.submit`, which will be executed in the interpreter's ``__main__`` module.
 In that case no arguments may be provided and the return value is always ``None``.
+Functions (and arguments) are pickled like we do with the initializer.

    For both *initializer* and :meth:`~Executor.submit`, if a script is passed in then it will automatically have :func:`textwrap.dedent` applied to it.
-That means you don't have to.
+That means you don't have to do so.

-   :meth:`InterpreterPoolExecutor <Executor.map>` does *not* support
-   passing in a script.
+   :meth:`~Executor.map` does *not* support passing in a script.

-   In each of those cases, an uncaught exception from the initializer or task is raised as an :class:`~concurrent.futures.interpreter.ExecutionFailed` exception, rather than the uncaught exception itself.
+   In each of those cases, an uncaught exception from the initializer or task might not be suitable to send between interpreters, to be raised as is.
+In tha case, an :class:`~concurrent.futures.interpreter.ExecutionFailed` exception is raised instead which contains a summary of the original exception.

    *shared* is an optional dict of objects shared by all interpreters in the pool.
 The items are added to each interpreter's ``__main__`` module.
-Shareable objects include the builtin singletons, :class:`str` and :class:`bytes`, and :class:`memoryview`.
+Not all objects are shareable.
+Those that are include the builtin singletons, :class:`str` and :class:`bytes`, and :class:`memoryview`.
 See :pep:`734` for more info.

    The other caveats that apply to :class:`ThreadPoolExecutor` apply here.